 8.13.3.0 General

-The procedures described in this clause support UL-TDOA positioning measurements obtained by the gNB and provided to the LMF using NRPPa. […]
+The procedures described in this clause support UL-TDOA positioning measurements obtained by the gNB and provided to the LMF using NRPPa.

+The procedures for data collection to support AI/ML model training and performance monitoring at the NG-RAN node for UL-TDOA measurement inference are described in Clause 7.x.

+The procedures for data collection to support AI/ML model training and performance monitoring at the LMF for direct UE location inference are described in TS 23.273 [35].

+[…]

 END OF CHANGES